 New features to be enabled via firmware update, available on 18 November 2015

-(SNGAPORE, 6th November 2015) – Sony Electronics, a worldwide leader in digital imaging and the world’s largest image sensor manufacturer, has announced plans to release a free firmware update for α7 II cameras on α-mount system. that will add uncompressed 14-Bit RAW image capture and activates phase detection AF for faster and more precise autofocus, with lenses designed for interchangeable-lens cameras including Sony’s
+(SNGAPORE, 6th November 2015) – Sony Electronics, a worldwide leader in digital imaging and the world’s largest image sensor manufacturer, has announced plans to release a free firmware update for α7 II cameras on 18 November 2015 that will add uncompressed 14-Bit RAW image capture and activates phase detection AF for faster and more precise autofocus, with lenses designed for interchangeable-lens cameras including Sony’s α-mount system.

 The α7 II becomes the latest Sony full-frame camera, along with α7S II, α7R II and Cyber-shot™ RX1R II to offer uncompressed RAW capture, which becomes a selectable feature (uncompressed/compressed RAW) within the menu system.